 Everyone needs a simple and easy blueberry muffin recipe.
 They're classic.
 They're tasty.
 They're pretty.

 This recipe is super easy.
 It definitely tastes way better than a mix and is just as easy to make.
 It only takes one bowl and a measuring cup, so the clean up is also really easy!!
-They also have way fewer calories than the muffins you can get at bakeries and coffee shops.

 You can definitely substitute other fruits for the blueberries.
 Try out strawberries, raspberries, or cranberries!
 You can also substitute the vanilla extract for other extracts, like orange or lemon.